-However, contrary to a widespread belief, science may be influenced by culture and its values.
+However, contrary to a widespread belief, science may be influenced by culture and its values and even personal beliefs.
 For example, early successes of physical sciences such as mechanics and astronomy led to the “Enlightenment” culture that tended to see reality in physical and rational terms.
 Eventually organisms were seen as machines, in terms of a mechanistic/materialist worldview that still predominates in modern mainstream culture and the sciences, including medicine, and is called the modern scientific worldview.
 This worldview cannot be observed in organisms and ecosystems.
 It is imposed on the scientific study of organisms and ecosystems.
 If one takes this worldview for granted and looks at life from this point of view, through this lens, then what one sees are mechanisms of matter/energy, whereby energy is understood only as physical energy as postulated by modern physics.
 Unfortunately, many biologists do not seem to realize that they tacitly - and maybe unconsciously - assume a point of view.
 They seem to think that the reality of life is just material and mechanical, or that this is the only way we can investigate the living world.
 This belief or attitude appears very limiting and unnecessarily limiting because less limiting approaches such as holistic approaches are possible (see below).
 Beauregard (2012a,b) and others use such holistic approaches to gain a better understanding of the brain, the mind, and consciousness.

 Another example of how science has been influenced by culture, its values and politics, is Darwinian evolutionary theory.
 It has been pointed out by a number of authors that Darwin projected into nature political ideas and values of his English society such as competition and the struggle for existence (Sattler 1986, p.
 202).
 Nowadays, neo-Darwinism is still reinforced by capitalist ideology and, as a scientific understanding of nature, it supports capitalism as a "natural" ideology.
 This creates a vicious circle from which it seems difficult to escape.
 Hence, neo-Darwinism remains the dominant way of thinking and capitalism continues to flourish.

 Although science is linked to and constrained by ideology and values of our culture, it might also be able to provide some ethical guidelines.
 Kozlovsky, in his book An Ecological and Evolutionary Ethic (1974), emphasized the need for a naturalistic ethic that is guided by the common good for humanity and the environment.
-Contrary to the values of rampant capitalism that tends to exploit the environment, Kozlovsky favors values that protect the environment because if we do not care for the environment in the end we hurt not only other plant and animal species but also ourselves.
+Contrary to the values of rampant capitalism that tends to exploit the environment, Kozlovsky favours values that protect the environment because if we do not care for the environment in the end we hurt not only other plant and animal species but also ourselves.
 Ecological research has shown that human sustenance and survival is intimately linked to that of our environment.
 Hence, our values have to be informed by this research.

 Harris (2010, p.
-1) pointed out that “questions about values... are really questions about the well-being of conscious creatures.
+1) pointed out that, “questions about values... are really questions about the well-being of conscious creatures.
 Values, therefore, translate into facts that can be scientifically understood.” (see also Churchland 2011 and Diem-Lane 2016)

 Jonas (1968, p.
 283) referred to "a principle of ethics which is ultimately grounded neither in the autonomy of the self nor in the needs of the community, but in an objective assignment by the nature of things (what theology used to call the ordo creationis).
 Thus ethics is derived from the study of life and reality (see also Science of Morality).